SichangHe/mdbook_ls/README.md

 mdbook_incremental_preview
 ```

-It has basically the same functionality as `mdbook serve` but incremental.
+It has basically the same functionality as `mdbook serve` but incremental:

+- Chapter changes are patched individually.
+    Full rebuilds happen only when the `.gitignore`, `book.toml`, `SUMMARY.md`,
+    or the theme directory changes.
+- Build artifacts are stored in a temporary directory in memory.

 ### Incremental preview current limitations